 1 => string 'Benz,BMW,Volvo,Toyota' (length=21)

 If you set the limit with a positive number, the function will return the exploded string into an array with the entered number of elements.
-If you enter the number that is more than the separated elements, elements will be the maximum number of the separated elements
+If you enter a number that is more than the separated elements, elements will be the maximum number of the separated elements

 $cars = "Ferrari,Benz,BMW,Volvo,Toyota";